ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

   <br> </br>

 * #### **What we implemented**
   Assuming frequency of deletion of letters is negligible and user always enter record in order in which letter is received or sent we choose to auto generate serial number.
 We stored latest value of `XXXX` corresponding to every year and type of letter in cache.
-On creation of letter, value of `XXXX` of corresponding year and type incrmented and serial number of that letter is assigned  with the value of `XXXX` accordingly.
+On creation of letter, value of `XXXX` of corresponding year and type incremented and serial number of that letter is assigned  with the value of `XXXX` accordingly.
 Once letter is created type of outgoing letter is not editable.
     ##### **Pros**
     1. User friendly.
     2. Easy to implement.